alchemyplatform/aa-sdk/site/packages/aa-accounts/light-account/index.md

 - `initCode: Hex` -- [optional] the initCode for deploying the smart account with which the client will connect.

-- `salt: bigint` -- [optional] a value that is added to the address calculation to allow for multiple accounts for the same owner.
+- `salt: bigint` -- [optional] a value that is added to the address calculation to allow for multiple accounts for the same signer (owner).
 The default value supplied is `0n`.
 To see this calculation used in the smart contract, check out [the LightAccountFactory](https://github.com/alchemyplatform/light-account/blob/main/src/LightAccountFactory.sol#L30).

 - `accountAddress: Address` -- [optional] a smart account address override that this object will manage instead of generating its own.